-On its 11th year, the CE-Logic National Conference will convene with university and college library directors, library and information specialists, and other members of the academic community to focus on the Fourth Industrial Revolution and its impact to library systems and practices.
+In its 11th year, the CE-Logic National Conference will convene with university and college library directors, library and information specialists, and other members of the academic community to focus on the Fourth Industrial Revolution and its impact on library systems and practices.

 With the theme “Industrial Revolution 4.0: Changing the Landscape of Education,” more than 150 delegates from all over the country are expected to join the gathering which will be held on May 9 and 10 at Seda Vertis North in Diliman, Quezon City.